isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

 A user can now use `D1`s and `D2`s interchangeably through the interface provided by `Device`.
-Furthermore, we can update `D1` and `D2` in a ways that are not binarily compatible with older versions as long as all access goes through `Device`.
+Furthermore, we can update `D1` and `D2` in a ways that are not binary compatible with older versions as long as all access goes through `Device`.

 ##### Enforcement